frzkhn/system_call_table_generator/alpha/README.md

     - entry
     - comments

-- The scripts syscallhdr.sh will generate uapi header- arch/alpha/include/uapi/asm/unistd.h.
+- The scripts syscallhdr.sh will generate
+  uapi header in the location,
+  arch/alpha/include/generated/uapi/asm/unistd.h

-- The script syscalltbl.sh will generate syscalls.h
+- The script syscalltbl.sh will generate
-  which will be included by syscall.c file
+  system call table support file in the location, arch/alpha/include/generated/asm/syscalls.h which will be included by system call table, arch/alpha/kernel/syscall.S